Release notes

 • New documentation and documentation structure

-In addition to the above, Ubuntu Core 24 bundles both the latest Linux Kernel 6.8 and systemd 2.55 and includes all the latest features of snapd, including Dynamic kernel boot parameters, Quota group limits for Journal log and Offline remodelling.
+In addition to the above, Ubuntu Core 24 bundles both the latest Linux Kernel 6.8 and systemd 2.55 and includes all the latest features of snapd, including Dynamic kernel boot parameters, Quota group limits for Journal log and Offline remodeling.

 Support for Ubuntu Core has also been added to Multipass, for single-command deployment.